kisangkay/Milestone2_Group62/Software Design Document.md

 1. Function's purpose: to take in food items from a user, check them in the database, calculate and display a visual representation of a food's nutritional density relative to the other selected foods.

+This function will operate using the function 6 purpose of doing the calculations.
+The user inputs 3 food names, and the nutrition type to compare its nutritional density.
+Then will return a pie chart or a bar graph showing the visual comparison of the 3 nutrition density ranges against the other 2.

 2. The function will take in a dictionary type for the food items, and their nutrition density values from the nutrition density column in the database as a float.